orvi-tmp/learning-c-with-pebble/chapter10.md

 OUTPUT

 Unions have a limited but important usefulness.
 They are very useful to extract information from packed data.
 For example, consider the format of a pixel in an image.
-In 32 bits, a pixel packs 4 values, depicting red, green and blue colors, and a transparency (alpha) value:
+In 32 bits, a pixel packs 4 values, depicting red, green and blue colors, and a transparency (alpha) value.

-   IMAGE

 In chapter 12, we will discuss the many ways we can manipulate bits, but remembering shifting and boolean operations, we can extract the information in a pixel like this: